-The Gear 2 has a big change or two compared to the original: firstly, it's now running Samsung's jointly-developed Tizen OS rather than Android, and it's moved the camera into the body of the watch, rather than forcing it onto the strap.
+The Gear 2 has a big change or two compared to the original: firstly, it's now running Samsung's jointly-developed Tizen OS rather than Android (though the original Galaxy Gear can now be switched to Tizen too), and it's moved the camera into the body of the watch, rather than forcing it onto the strap.

 The overall look is much-refined and there's a bevy of new technology to make this worth a look if you dismissed the first Gear.

 This means that you can now change straps on your Galaxy Gear, which is one of the main disadvantages we noted in the original.
 It's also now imbued with an infra-red blaster, meaning you can control your TV and set top box from the comfort of your own wrist.

 You will need a compatible Samsung device in order to use the Gear 2, of which there are currently at least 18, including the Galaxy S5 and Galaxy Alpha, though surprisingly the Galaxy Note 4 isn't currently listed as officially supported.

 While it's managed to bring in some key specs and improve the design somewhat, the Gear 2 is still a rather expensive smartwatch, coming in at £250 ($295, AU$350).
 That's close to the cost the original emerged at, and it suffered thanks to that price tag.

 The reason is simple: while the Gear 2 is a cool thing to have (Samsung doesn't want it being known as an accessory, rather a standalone device) it still struggles to have a real use case, which is why dropping that much money can be a hard sell to consumers still getting to grips with spending so much on a smartphone.